Variational Visual Question Answering for Uncertainty-Aware Selective Prediction

 \subsection{Evaluation Metrics}

-\myparagraph{Accuracy} We work with the standard VQA accuracy \cite{vqa}, which can also take non-integer values (0.3, 0.6, 0.9) besides 0 and 1.
-That is because there are ten answer annotations per question and if the given answer matches fewer than four of these, only a partial score is achieved.
+\myparagraph{Accuracy} We work with the standard VQA accuracy \citep{vqa}, which can also take non-integer values (0.3, 0.6, 0.9), besides 0 and 1, if fewer than 4 out of 10 annotators agree.
+NLVR2 accuracy is binary.

+\myparagraph{Calibration} We evaluate calibration using the Expected Calibration Error (ECE) \citep{naeini2015obtaining, guo2017calibration}, as is standard practice.
+The ECE is computed by partitioning the model's answer confidences on a dataset $\mathcal{D}$ into $m$ bins $\mathcal{D}_m$, and then summing the bin-wise deviations of confidence from accuracy.
+We use $m=15$ in our experiments.

-\myparagraph{Coverage at Risk} For the Selective Prediction evaluation metrics, we follow previous work \citep{geifmanSelectiveClassificationDeep2017, whiteheadReliableVisualQuestion2022, dancetteImprovingSelectiveVisual2023}.
-The most commonly used metric in SP is \emph{Coverage at Risk} ($C@R$), which measures the percentage of questions the model is able to answer (\ie not abstaining), while keeping the risk of error (on the answered questions) below $R$.
-Given a dataset $\mathcal{D}$, a model $f$, a selector $g$, mathematically:
+\myparagraph{Coverage at Risk} For the selective prediction metrics, we follow prior work \citep{geifman_selpred, reliable_vqa, lyp}.
+The standard selective prediction metric is \emph{Coverage at Risk} ($C@R$), which measures the percentage of questions the model is able to answer (\ie where it does not abstain), while keeping the error tolerance $r$ below a given risk level $R$:

-We also compute the area under the Risk-Coverage curve (AUC) \cite{kamath2020selective} for a summary of selective performance across different coverage levels.
-As we are most often interested in the low-error regime, we also compute an approximation to the AUC at low risk level, which we use for early stopping (on the validation set) , as we found this to provide significant boosts to calibration and SP performance with only minimal accuracy drawbacks:

-The $C@R$ metric is calculated by selecting the optimal threshold $\gamma$ directly on the test set.
-That is because if the threshold is selected in the validation set for a given risk $R$, one has to judge both \emph{threshold generalization} (\ie whether the risk in the test set matches the bound $R$), and the coverage.
-This makes a fair comparison of results challenging.
+A larger $C@R$ is better, as a model that abstains on (almost) all inputs is not useful.
+We also compute the area under the Risk-Coverage curve (AUC) \citep{kamath2020selective}.
+A weakness of $C@R$ is that the threshold $\gamma$ is determined using the test set.
+This is necessary as otherwise, a comparison of results would be challenging: For a given risk $R$, one would have to judge both \emph{threshold generalization} (\ie whether the test risk matches the bound $R$), and the achieved test coverage.

-\myparagraph{Effective Reliability} Previous work \cite{whiteheadReliableVisualQuestion2022} has suggested a new metric that avoids threshold selection on the test set.
-The \textit{Effective Reliability} is only different from the accuracy in one aspect: Incorrectly answered questions receive a constant negative score (the \textit{cost} $c$), whereas abstentions get a score of 0.
-The cost is specified by the user in advance, depending on the severity of negative answers compared to abstentions: